OpenClassrooms/CodeGenerator/README.md

 }
 ```
 Setup post-install and post-update hooks in your `composer.json`'s script section,
-for the `oc_code_generator.yml` configuration used by the generator to be generated.
+for the `oc_code_generator.yml` default configuration to be generated.
+This file is mandatory for the code generator to work.

 ```json
 {